parabamoghv/vct-erdos-project/README.md

 - special_kills_non_finals_rounds.csv
 - special_kills_non_finals.csv

-*You have to run those two notebooks before you run `"vct_2023_final_data_processing.ipynb"`.*
+*<u>You have to run those two notebooks before you run `"vct_2023_final_data_processing.ipynb"`.</u>*

 Our final step, to create train and test data, is in `"vct_2023_final_data_processing.ipynb"`.
+In this notebook, first we make interaction terms of player's ratings and roles.
+For example, if a player played "Controller" and had rating 1.2, its "Cont_rating" feature value is 1.2.
+This process increases the total number of features immensely.
+However, we performed this process to capture the potential impact of agent picks.

-In this notebook, we first combine *eco_rating* and *special_kills_rating* with *players ratings/stats*.
+Then we combine *eco_rating* and *special_kills_rating* with *players rating/stat*.
 Next, we split our data into two sets: training data, consisting of all tournaments before "Valorant Champions 2023", and test data, representing the "Valorant Champions 2023" tournament.
-Then we take the average of individual player's ratings/stats in train data, and assign it as a predictor of test data, instead of using true value in test data.
+Then we take the average of individual player's ratings in train data, and assign it as a predictor of test data, instead of using true value in test data.

 Runing `"vct_2023_final_data_processing.ipynb"` creates train data and test data in "../data/vct_2023/processed_data/" which will be used in our model training.

+## Feature and model selection and hyperparameter tuning